DSIN-INSA-Strasbourg/Hermes/plugins/messagebus_producers/kafka/README.md

           # Facultative : enables SSL authentication.
 If set, the 3 options below
           # must be defined
           ssl:
-            # MANDATORY : hermes-server's cert file that will be used for
+            # MANDATORY : hermes-server cert file that will be used for
             # authentication
             certfile: /path/to/.hermes/dummy.crt
-            # MANDATORY : hermes-server's cert file's private key
+            # MANDATORY : hermes-server cert file private key
             keyfile: /path/to/.hermes/dummy.pem
             # MANDATORY : The PKI CA cert
             cafile: /path/to/.hermes/INTERNAL-CA-chain.crt